AndreaDejanGrande/Triglav/doc/MINING.md

  5870 | 1600
  5970 | (5870x2)

-These are only used as a rough guide for sgminer, and it is rare that this is all you will need to set.
+These are only used as a rough guide for Triglav, and it is rare that this is all you will need to set.

 ### --thread-concurrency

 This tunes the optimal size of work that scrypt can do.
-It is internally tuned by sgminer to be the highest reasonable multiple of shaders that it can allocate on your GPU.
+It is internally tuned by Triglav to be the highest reasonable multiple of shaders that it can allocate on your GPU.
 Ideally it should be a multiple of your shader count. vliw5 architecture (R5XXX) would be best at 5x shaders, while VLIW4 (R6xxx and R7xxx) are best at 4x.
 Setting thread concurrency